 So here’re my thoughts re Fifty Shades.
 Firstly, it is NOT ABUSE.
 It is NOT un-consensual.
 For starters, he gives her a bloomin contract with a buffet-list of sexual proclivities from which she chooses what she’s up for and what are her definite no nos.
-Furthermore, it’s her who chooses what’s she’s up for and what’s off the table and whenever she uses her safe words or says no it’s a NO. That’s gotta be the most consensual, communicative start to a sexual relationship ever.
-In fact, one the only time she gets hurt is when she, ironically, tried to use BDSM with which she’s not comfortable in a stupid attempt to emotionally manipulate him (instead of using the mouth God gave her to say ‘Hey, if we can’t cuddle & fall asleep together I can’t keep seeing you.’)
-Yes, he IS demanding, controlling and domineering -he tells her this in their sex-contract-meeting so it’s not a surprise.
+Furthermore, it’s her who chooses what’s she’s up for and what’s off the table, and whenever she uses her safe words or says no it’s a NO. That’s gotta be the most consensual, communicative start to a sexual relationship ever.
+Yes, he IS demanding, controlling, and domineering -he tells her this in their sex-contract-meeting so it’s not a surprise.
 And yet, in book/film two they only go into the playroom or do any kind of BDSM when she initiates it; we see her saying No, arguing, and drawing boundaries.
-Yes, hers are looser than mine would be but she’s hardly the first pathetic female lead…she’d be in good company drinking and whining with Carrie from Sex and the City, Bridget Jones or, of course, Bella from Twilight-on whom she’s based.
+Yes, hers are looser than mine would be but she’s hardly the first pathetic female lead…she’d be in good company drinking and whining with Carrie from Sex and the City, Bridget Jones, or, of course, Bella from Twilight-on whom she’s based.

 Image: Happy Naila Edits